greg-raven/Department-21/_posts/2009-08-02-top-ten-ways-the-bible-would-have-been-different-if-written-by-college-students.md

 9).
 Ten Commandments are actually only five, but because they are double-spaced and written in a large font, they look like ten.

 8).
-Forbidden fruit would have been eaten because it wasn’t dorm food.
+Forbidden fruit would have been eaten because it wasn't dorm food.

 7).
-Paul’s Letters to the Romans become Paul’s E-Mail to the Romans.
+Paul's Letters to the Romans become Paul's E-Mail to the Romans.

 6).
 Reason Cain killed Abel: They were roommates.